pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 1. For **External Groups Attribute**, enter the attribute name in your SAML database for your user groups.
 <br>
 This field is case sensitive.
-To map the groups from the SAML assertion to admin roles in Tanzu Kubernetes Grid Integrated Edition, see [Grant Tanzu Kubernetes Grid Integrated Edition Access to an External LDAP Group](./manage-users.html#external-group).
+To map the groups from the SAML assertion to admin roles in {{  vars.product }}, see [Grant {{  vars.product }} Access to an External LDAP Group](./manage-users.html#external-group).

-1. By default, all SAML authentication requests from Tanzu Kubernetes Grid Integrated Edition are signed, but you can optionally deactivate **Sign Authentication Requests**.
+1. By default, all SAML authentication requests from {{  vars.product }} are signed, but you can optionally deactivate **Sign Authentication Requests**.
 <br>
 If you deactivate this option, you must configure your identity provider to verify SAML authentication requests.